-The examination notices issued and examinations conducted during the review period were assessed against the following criteria:
+The examination and notice are assessed against the following criteria:

 - 1. Was the application for the examination notice made in accordance with the requirements of the BCIIP Act (s 61B) and the Regulations (s 5)? - 2.
-Did the examination notice comply with the requirements of the BCIIP Act (ss 61C and 61D), the Regulations (ss 6, 7 and 8), and relevant best practice principles? - 3.
-Was the examination notice given to the person named on the notice in accordance with the requirements of the BCIIP Act (s 61E), and were claims of privilege properly handled?

-4. Was the examination conducted in accordance with the requirements of the BCIIP Act (s 61F), relevant best practice principles and standards, and the ABCC's internal guidelines?
+Did the examination notice comply with the requirements of the BCIIP Act (ss 61C and 61D), the Regulations (ss 6, 7 and 8) and relevant best practice principles? - 3.
+Was the examination notice given to the person named on the notice, in accordance with the requirements of the BCIIP Act (s 61E) and were claims of privilege properly handled? - 4.
+Was the examination conducted in accordance with the requirements of the BCIIP Act (s 61F), relevant best practice principles and standards, and the ABCC's internal guidelines? - 5.
+Did the ABCC comply with any directions issued by the Minister (s 17)?

-This criterion is the focus of our reviews.
 Appendix A provides detailed inspection criteria that guide our assessment.